New England braces for slap from Hurricane Irene

 "Our primary responsibility at this time is to protect our collection," said Mystic Seaport president Steve White.
 "So much of what we have here is irreplaceable and we need some time to make sure it will survive any kind of storm intact."

-Boston baseball fans will be treated to a double-header of games on Saturday after the Red Sox pushed a scheduled Sunday outing against the Oakland Athletics to Saturday.
+Boston baseball fans will be treated to a double-header on Saturday after the Red Sox pushed a scheduled Sunday outing against the Oakland Athletics to Saturday.

+Thundershowers are expected on Saturday, but the teams hope to get both games in before drenching rain moves in Saturday night.

-On Martha's Vineyard and Nantucket, islands off the coast of Cape Cod, many vacationers fled ahead of the storm.
+On Martha's Vineyard and Nantucket, islands off the coast of Cape Cod, many vacationers fled ahead.

 "People are leaving the island quickly," said Fishbones Grille general manager David Henry on Martha's Vineyard.